pulumi/workshops/azure-intro/java/content/lab-01/README.md

 * **`Pulumi.yaml`**: your project's metadata, containing its name and language
 * **`target/`**: a directory containing your project's built artifacts

-Run `cat src/main/java/myproject/App.java` to see the contents of your project's empty program:
+Run `cat src/main/java/myproject/App.java` to explore the contents of your project's empty program:

 ```java
 package myproject;